Ssekyene/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. This program prints the alphabet in lowercase, followed by a new line.

 3. This program prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4. This program prints the alphabet in lowercase, followed by a new line.
+Prints all the letters except q and e.